 4. “Don’t ever let your child watch TV.”

-Actually, the Imagination Movers make totally acceptable babysitters for my three-year-old while I’m going to the bathroom or throwing laundry in the washing machine.
-Even if they do talk to a mouse.
+Actually, the Wild Kratts make totally acceptable babysitters for my three-year-old while I’m going to the bathroom or throwing laundry in the washing machine.
+Even if they do turn into an animated crocodile from time to time.

 5. “Sleep when the baby sleeps.”